Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Inverting the Laplacian and perturbing to a Calabi-Yau metric

-The goal of this section is to perturb the asymptotically Calabi-Yau metric $\omega$ to a metric that is Ricci-flat outside of some compact set.
-Since we have demonstrated that the model spaces of $X_0$ and $X_{p'}$ are sufficient approximations in the various regions, and we have inverted the Laplacian on them, the characterization of $\cX$ as a complete intersection is no longer relevant and the techniques and computations will follow as in \Sz \cite{GaborPaper}.
+if $\tau \in (2-m,0)$. \end{proposition} We now can perturb the asymptotically Calabi-Yau metric $\omega$ to a metric that is Ricci-flat outside of some compact set.
+With the results of Section \ref{4modelcomp} demonstrating that the model spaces of $X_0$ and $X_{p'}$ are sufficient approximations in the various regions, and the above propositions inverting the Laplacians on the model space, we can now localize the manifold to the model spaces and invert the Laplacian on $\cX$ outside a sufficiently large compact set.
+The proofs follow using the techniques laid out in \Sz \cite[Proposition 22]{GaborPaper}. \begin{proposition} Let $\tau \in (2-2n,0)$ and $\delta$ generic, for $A > 0$ sufficiently large.

-We will localize the manifold to the model spaces, which we proved in the previous section have desirable analytic properties in the function spaces so that we can invert the Laplacian.
-This, combined with the results from Section \ref{4modelcomp} showing that the total space sufficiently far out is arbitrarily close to the models, will allow us to glue together these solutions.
-The main theorem is the invertibility of the Laplacian outside a large ball. \begin{proposition}[Invertibility of $\Delta$ near infinity] Let $\tau \in (2-2n,0)$ and $\delta$ generic, for $A > 0$ sufficiently large.
 Then the Laplacian

-is surjective with inverse bounded independently of $A$. \end{proposition} Recall that we have shown a large range of values of $\delta$ that work, specifically for all $\delta < \frac{1}{d_1}$, or if $d_1 > 3$ then all negative, so $\delta$ can be chosen in these regions avoiding a discrete set of unsuitable values. \begin{proof} We will split up $\cX$ into many different regions, but primarily into two regions based on whether the model space should be $X_0$ or $X_{p'}$.
-We will prove this theorem by producing an inverse operator $P$ such that $f = Pu$ is such that $\|f\|_{C^{2,\alpha}_{\delta,\tau} }< C$ for some function $u \in C^{0,\alpha}_{\delta - 2,\tau-2}(\rho^{-1}[A,\omega))$ with small norm less than 1.
-From the extension property from Proposition \ref{prop:extension}, $u$ can be defined on all of $\cX$ with norm less than $C$ (the norm of the extension operator $E$).